archlinux/aur/README.md

 (new version now support  both class and id , even some styling )

+(new version now support  --comic-mode read document for more info )

 ------

 > let me tell u a really fun story